-We have audited the compliance of Groveport Community School (the School) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to its major federal programs for the year ended June 30, 2010.
-The summary of auditor's results section of the accompanying schedule of findings identifies the School's major federal programs.
-The School's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
+We have audited the compliance of Groveport Community School (the School) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2012.
+The School's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings The School's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
 Our responsibility is to express an opinion on the School's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits included in the Comptroller General of the United States' Government Auditing Standards; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Those standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the compliance requirements referred to above that could directly and materially affect a major federal program.
+Those standards and OMB Circular A-133 require that we plan and perform the audit to reasonably assure whether noncompliance occurred with the compliance requirements referred to could have a direct and material effect on a major federal program.
 An audit includes examining, on a test basis, evidence about the School's compliance with those requirements and performing other procedures we considered necessary in the circumstances.
 We believe our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination on the School's compliance with those requirements.

-In our opinion, Groveport Community School complied, in all material respects, with the requirements referred to above that apply to its major federal programs for the year ended June 30, 2010.
+In our opinion, Groveport Community School complied, in all material respects, with the requirements referred to above that apply to its major federal programs for the year ended June 30, 2012.

-Members of the Board Groveport Community School Independent Accountants' Report on Compliance with Requirements Applicable to Each Major Federal Program and on Internal Control Over Compliance Required by OMB Circular A-133 Page 2
+Members of the Board Groveport Community School Independent Auditor's Report on Compliance with Requirements That Could Have a Direct And Material Effect on Each Major Federal Program and Internal Control Over Compliance In Accordance With OMB Circular A-133 Page 2